Z0rlord/krtr-mesh/krtr-native-ios/README.md

 ### Option 3: Manual Xcode Project

 1. Open Xcode and create a new iOS/macOS App
-2. Copy all Swift files from the `bitchat` directory into your project
+2. Copy all Swift files from the `KRTR` directory into your project
 3. Update Info.plist with Bluetooth permissions
 4. Set deployment target to iOS 16.0 / macOS 13.0